uber/h3-js/README.md

 **Returns**: <code>Array.&lt;H3Index&gt;</code> - H3 indexes for all hexagons in ring
 **Throws**:

-- <code>H3Error</code> If input is invalid or output is too large for JS
+- <code>H3Error</code> If input is invalid or output is too large to allocate

 | Param | Type | Description |